wetware/pkg/README.md

 ### The Problem

 Instead of empowering you to react to your environment, existing cloud management systems hide problems behind various layers of routing, caching and indirection.
 By hiding too much, they take power *away* from developers, and corner them into writing broken systems.

-They don't just hide the boring bits, **they hide distribution itself**.
+They don't just hide the boring bits, they hide distribution itself.

 ### The Wetware Way